coryasilva/squrll/README.md

 ### TODO

+- Test/refine date operations
-- Allow literals to be mutated by a UDF
+- Allow literals to be transformed by a UDF
 - Additional Operators
   - `LIKE ANY` `likeany`
   - `NOT LIKE ANY` `nlikeany`